hammaadworks/yumyum/docs/architecture/6-components.md

 *   **Dependencies:** Shadcn UI Table component.

 ## `EntityForm`
 *   **Responsibility:** A generic, reusable form component for creating and editing entities (Dishes, Brand Profile, Status).
-It will include input fields, validation, and the Cloudinary image uploader.
+It will include input fields, validation, and the ImageKit image uploader.
-*   **Dependencies:** React Hook Form, Shadcn UI Form components, Cloudinary uploader.
+*   **Dependencies:** React Hook Form, Shadcn UI Form components, ImageKit uploader.

 ## `PublicVendorPage`
 *   **Responsibility:** Renders the entire public-facing vendor page.
 This is a Server Component that fetches its own data for ISR.